diegocasu/smart-ICU/README.md

 ## Requirements
 - The [Contiki-NG](https://github.com/contiki-ng/contiki-ng) OS, together with the Cooja simulator.
-- Java 8 and Maven installed in the node that will run the collector.
+- Java 8 and Maven installed in the node that will execute the collector.
 - An MQTT broker (for example ```mosquitto```).
 - A MySQL database.